kernel-community/kernel/docs/module-5/reveal-the-universe.md

 We've already suggested the answer: **a universe of distributed [trust](../../module-0/trust/)**.
 Now, like any good game designer, we have to find the "nuggets of truth" in this world, and present them to everyone with the lightest possible contrivance.

-We could teach you about the different kinds of [constant function market makers](https://medium.com/bollinger-investment-group/constant-function-market-makers-defis-zero-to-one-innovation-968f77022159), but these are just one particular flavor of one kind of nugget within the entirue universe of applications made possible by distributed trust.
+We could teach you about the different kinds of <a href="https://medium.com/bollinger-investment-group/constant-function-market-makers-defis-zero-to-one-innovation-968f77022159" target="_blank">constant function market makers</a>, but these are just one particular flavour of one kind of nugget within the entire universe of applications made possible by distributed trust.
 We want to demonstrate *the principle* here: virtuous games lead to valuable truth.
-The better we design our games, the more we can share our truths.
+The better we design our games, the more clearly we can share our truths.

 ## Brief

-Jonathan begins with a description of Portal 2, and demonstrates discovering a game mechanic to do with using the light bridges in such a way that you explore otherwise impossible-to-reach places.
+Jonathan begins with a description of Portal 2, and demonstrates discovering a game mechanic to do with using light bridges in such a way that you explore otherwise impossible-to-reach places.
 He also shows a classic game - vvvvvv - which allows you to change the direction of gravity for your character.
 Out of this single, incredibly simple rule, you can build mechanics that allow the character to traverse 180 degree bends and full circles, opening the game up into all sorts of fun and revealing mazes with just one rule.
 Such mechanics are:

 > little nuggets of truth the designer has found and packaged for the player.
 Now, I am calling them 'truth' even though you, as a player, encounter them as pieces of a fictional game-world that doesn't exist.
 But, if you think carefully about these things: they are about subjects which pertain to the real world.

-These often reveal sophisticated understandings of the universe - likes lines intersecting in 2-D space, but being one below the other in 3 dimensions (as in Portal 2), **yet in game play, it happens very naturally.** This is a lot like what mathematicians do: they build higher-order constructs out of primitive "what if?" questions and **explore the consequences** of them.
+These often reveal sophisticated understandings of the universe - likes lines intersecting in 2-D space, but being one below the other in 3 dimensions (as in Portal 2), **yet in game play, it happens very naturally.** This is a lot like what mathematicians do: they build higher-order constructs out of primitive "what if?" questions and then **explore the consequences**.

 If you learn only one thing this week, let it be this: mechanism design is about asking the most simple "what if?" question you can and then exploring the possibility space it implies fully.
 This is the *aesthetic of game design:*